mevasaroj/CLOUD/AWS/IAM/06_00_efs-as-pv-in-eks-role.md

-### Update the Trust relationship to terafform-role
+### Update the Trust relationship to efs-as-pv-in-eks-role
 - Sign in to the AWS Management Console and open the IAM console at **https://console.aws.amazon.com/iam/**
 - Below __Access management__ (Left Pane) --> Click **Roles**
 - Select **efs-as-pv-in-eks-role** from list